ShipitSmarter/vscode-sops-edit/README.md

 This extension has the following limitations:
 - Only SOPS config files named `.sops.yaml` are taken into account
 - The `SOPS: edit directly` button is only available to `yaml`/`yml`/`json`/`env`/`ini`/`txt` files.
 Other SOPS encrypted files are rendered impossible to be edited directly by installing this extension.

+This extension does NOT do or help with any of the following:
+- Installation of SOPS
+- Login or authentication with encryption services
+- Configuration of `.sops.yaml` files

 ## Dependencies
 This extension happily makes use of the following outstanding `npm` packages: